Bicycle Accident Lawyer

 Bicycle accidents in North Carolina and South Carolina can happen at any time.
-When a pedal-cyclist is struck by a vehicle or are hurt by a faulty cycle, major injuries can result.
+When a pedal cyclist is struck by a vehicle or is hurt by a faulty cycle, significant injuries can result.
 The cycling accident victim will likely need extensive medical treatment, possibly even hospitalization.

 Significant debt can be acquired from hospital bills, missed work, and other costs while the victim recovers.
-Some victims may even die of their injuries, leaving families wondering what to do next.
+Some victims may even die of the injuries, leaving families wondering what to do next.

-In these situations, victims and their families should turn to an experienced bicycle accident lawyer.
-With the representation of an attorney, these individuals can seek compensation from all at-fault parties in order to pay for their medical bills and other losses.
+Victims and their families should turn to an experienced bicycle accident lawyer in these situations.
+With the representation of an attorney, these individuals can seek compensation from all at-fault parties to pay for their medical bills and other losses.

 The accident and injury lawyers at Auger & Auger have represented bike injury victims in North and South Carolina since 1994.
-We have helped countless clients successfully win their cases and obtain the compensation they need to move on from their accident.
+We have helped countless clients win their cases and obtain the compensation they need to move on from their accidents.

 If you or a close family member have been hurt in a bicycle accident, know that you can have an ally to provide legal advice and represent your interests in a personal injury case.
-You can speak with a cycling accident attorney at Auger & Auger at not charge when you schedule your free, no obligation initial consultation now.
+You can speak with a cycling accident attorney at Auger & Auger at no charge when you schedule your free, no-obligation consultation.

 To schedule your free case evaluation, call (855) 969-5671 or contact us online today.

-Depending on the circumstances of a case, this compensation can be obtained through a settlement with an insurer or through a court award following the end of a trial or arbitration.
+Depending on the circumstances of a case, this compensation can be obtained through a settlement with an insurer or a court award following the end of a trial or arbitration.
 The majority of cases, fortunately, end in a settlement, saving victims and everyone else involved time and money.

 Every cycling accident case is unique, but United States tort (injury) law typically provides a remedy for several types of losses, also known as damages: